roapple10/SQL_Tutorial/README.md

 - `mysql_operations.py`: Contains functions for database operations and analysis
 - `streamlit_app.py`: Streamlit app for interactive exploration of the SQL tutorial
 - `example.env`: Example environment file with configuration settings
+- `requirements.txt`: List of Python packages required for the project

 ## Setup